wyhong3103/makanlah/README.md

 We deployed it using a [community Helm chart](https://artifacthub.io/packages/helm/community-charts/mlflow), with an S3 bucket for artifacts and a PostgreSQL database for metadata.

+The source code for provisioning MLflow is located in the `src/infra/mlflow.tf`.

 ### 4. Model Serving

 For scalable, high-performance model serving, we chose [Ray Serve](https://docs.ray.io/en/latest/serve/index.html), a framework built on [Ray Core](https://docs.ray.io/en/latest/ray-core/walkthrough.html).
 It can handle request batching and auto-scaling effortlessly, making it ideal for production workloads.

 Our serving app pulls the latest model from MLflow’s registry before spinning up.
 It runs on a Ray cluster, deployed via [KubeRay](https://github.com/ray-project/kuberay) (_a toolkit to run Ray applications on K8s_).

+The source code for provisioning the Ray cluster is in `src/infra/config/ray_service.yaml`, while the serving code is located in `src/ml/modules/ray_serve.py`.

 ### 5. Model Training

 To train our food classification model efficiently in a distributed manner, we used [Ray Train](https://docs.ray.io/en/latest/train/train.html) (another library built on top of [Ray Core](https://docs.ray.io/en/latest/ray-core/walkthrough.html)).
 It handles data-parallel training on PyTorch without us worrying about how to parallelize the workloads.

 Like the serving component, training jobs run on a Ray cluster orchestrated by [KubeRay](https://github.com/ray-project/kuberay).

+The source code for training job is located in `src/ml/modules/ray_train.py`.

 ### 6. Workflow Orchestration